DocsPlatformWebhooks

 Receive HTTP callbacks from external services.
 Declare a webhook in your manifest, deploy, and your app gets a unique URL that routes incoming requests to your backend worker.

 Add a webhooks array to your manifest.json.
-Each entry maps a name to a backend RPC method.
+Two formats are supported:

 {